-So these two global, interlinked conflicts-the Cold War and Decolonization-continued alongside each other for half a century.
-Yet both conflicts would largely resolve by the 1990s, almost all colonies in Africa, Asia, the Caribbean, and elsewhere achieved political independence by that date.
+So these two Global conflicts the Cold War and decolonization continued alongside each other for half a century yet both conflicts would largely resolve by the 1990s.
+Almost all the colonies in Africa Asia the Caribbean and elsewhere achieved political independence by that date and also by the 1990s the Soviet Union and its centralized economic system would collapse along with Communist governments almost everywhere.